Showing posts with label 2017. Show all posts

 Grab a joystick!

 It's been almost a year since I first mentioned news of Raiden under development for the Atari STe by none other than our favourite Frogger dude, Scott Clifford.
-Sadly, his commitments forced the project to be put on ice temporally...
-But, good news, he has now restarted it and is making good progress.
+Sadly, his commitments forced the project to be put on ice temporarily...
+But, good news, he has now restarted it and is making good progress (keeping my fingers crossed here!)

 The initial work behind the scrolling, backgrounds, and sprites is all coming together.
 Also, the enemy sprite routines and placements are now being coded.
 Quite incredible for a one-man effort and it's a very exciting project to see in progress.
-I wish Scott well and cannot wait to see the next update (hurry up mate).
+I wish Scott well and cannot wait to see the next update (hurry up mate - I can't wait).
 Watch this space folks!

 Okay, here is Scott's feature plan...